How to use Leverage in Forex

 Why Leverage in Forex?

-If you invest $2,000 in forex trading, and you deposit on your MT5 platform, with your broker, you are actually making trades in much larger amounts than that.
+If you invest $2,000 in forex trading, and you deposit on your MT5 platform., You are actually making trades in much larger amounts than that.
 The $2,000 you put down is added to a large lot or pool of money that the trader puts into the same kind of trade you are making.

 To understand how this works, think of the $2,000 you put down not as being worth $2,000, but as representing a much larger sum.
 The leverage ratio that you choose when you start trading with a forex broker determines just how much that $2,000 represents.

-The nice thing about investing in forex is that you can obtain far more leverage, and thus potentially make much more money than you could with the same amount on the stock market.
-The maximum on the New York Stock Exchange (or any other US-based equity trading exchange) is 2:1, but in the US, the National Futures Association (which regulates forex trading along with the CFTC) limits maximum leverage to 50:1 on major-currency trades (it can be lower on specific high-risk currencies like the Turkish lira).
+The nice thing about trading in forex is that you can obtain far more leverage, than you could with the same amount on the stock market.
+The maximum on the New York Stock Exchange (or any other US-based equity trading exchange) is 2:1, but in the US, the National Futures Association (which regulates forex trading along with the CFTC) limits maximum leverage to 50:1 on major-currency trades (this can be lower on specific high-risk currencies).
 In Europe, the maximum is 30:1 percent, as defined by the European Securities Markets Authority.